Road trip Havøysund in Norway 🇳🇴

 Resting place Lillefjord

 Resting place Lillefjord is located along road 889 and offers a view of the fjord of the same name.
-The Lillefjord is a side arm of the Revsbotnfjord and is only 4 kilometers long, making it one of the shortest fjords in Norway.
+The Lillefjord is a side arm of the Revsbotnfjord and is only 2 miles (4 kilometers) long, making it one of the shortest fjords in Norway.
 At the resting place is a bridge that crosses the river Fosseelva, this bridge is the starting point of a walking path along the river that leads to the Lillefjord waterfall.

 The rest area has sanitary facilities.
 From about the beginning of October to the beginning of May, the toilets are closed due to the winter weather.